akka/akka/akka-docs/rst/java/remoting.rst

 ---------------------------

 Akka can be configured to use various transports to communicate with remote systems.
-The core component of this feature is the :meth:`akka.remote.Transport` SPI.
+The core component of this feature is the :meth:`akka.remote.transport.Transport` SPI.
 Transport implementations must extend this trait.
 Transports can be loaded by setting the ``akka.remote.enabled-transports`` configuration key to point to one or more configuration sections containing driver descriptions.